 International and intercultural

 The world as a "global village", as the saying goes?
 Not really.
 Even though economic globalisation is more advanced than ever, people do not communicate and understand each other with the ease one would expect from a village's inhabitants.
 Also, many "global markets" are still nationally, regionally and culturally fragmented.
 Thanks to my profound knowledge of Switzerland, Germany, and Latin America, I help organisations identify and cross the multifaceted boundaries that still exist between these two countries and this world region.
-For instance, I assist Mexico's leading forestry and timber company Proteak in its investor relations in Europe, or help the Swiss Hotel Association in building partnerships in Mexico.
+For instance, I assist Mexico's leading forestry and timber company Proteak in its investor relations in Europe, help the Swiss Hotel Association in building partnerships in Mexico, and teach intercultural competence and communication at the University of Applied Sciences HTW Chur.